raspberrypilearning/comic-character/en/step_6.md

 Use the `querySelector()` to find the `<div>` element with the attribute `id="alert"`.

-Assign this elment to a constant `alertBox`.
+Assign this element to a constant `alertBox`.

 --- code ---
 ---